 Remember that you are not alone if you are experiencing the negative impacts of anxiety in a relationship.

 Even though your experiences might be personal, there are some people in your circle that can relate and are willing to support you.

 Consider letting those folks in on your predicament after noticing the relationship anxiety triggers, symptoms, and coping techniques.

-Therapy may be very helpful, whether you’re experiencing relationship anxiety or your partner is, since it gives you a safe space to work through your nervous feelings and acquire a greater understanding of how to recognize and have a healthy connection.
+Therapy may be very helpful, whether you’re experiencing relationship anxiety or your partner’s since it gives you a safe space to work through your nervous feelings and acquire a greater understanding of how to recognize and have a healthy connection.